All Episodes

 All right, let's get the CNN fake news out of the way first.

-Um we know who he is.
+We know who he is.

 Well, there's so much more to this story already, right?

-Uh, because here let's just unpack it, right?
+Because let's just unpack it, right?

-Her name is Alison Gullist, right?
+Her name is Allison Gullust, right?

-I mean, literally they've been pictured together at public events, it's been in the paper.
+I mean, literally, they've been pictured together at public events.

-So we wonder what happens here now, but I wonder, Sean, if there's a business aspect To this, because when you compare CNN's ratings between today and one year ago exactly today, they've lost 90% of their audience.
+But I wonder, Sean, if there's a business aspect to this, because when you compare CNN's ratings between today and one year ago, exactly today, they've lost 90% of their audience.

-Nine and then ten people are I've never seen anything like it in my life.
+I've never seen anything like it in my life.

-Now by the way, ratings usually dip after a presidential election year.
+By the way, ratings usually dip after a presidential election year.

 Sure.

-Let's put it in context, all right.
+Let's put it in context.

-I'm not against Jim getting fake news, Jim Acosta getting that job.
+I'm not against Jim getting fake news, Jim Acosta, getting that job.

-I'm really I'm pushing for it.
+I'm really, I'm pushing for it.

 I'm hoping for it.